kmb40/Terraform-Up-and-Running/README.md

 **Issue**
 `Deploy one web server` when using `terraform output` failed to produce results AFTER `output` syntax has been added.
 **Resolution**
-`terraform refresh` made it avaialble and returned the desired result.
+`terraform refresh` made displayed the result.
+Also, running `terraform apply` no plan produces the desired outcome.